aka . . . Green: Not Just for the Irish Anymore

 Madison, Georgia based Pennington Seed, the number one grass seed “maker” in the world, flew me and a select group of fabulous DIY bloggers to Portland.
 (To read more on what I learned form the experts at Pennington, see my article – The Seeds of Knowledge :: Lawn Care Tips from Pennington Seed.)

 Oregon, you see, is “the Grass Seed Capital of the World.”
 (I know — who knew?)
 It was there that we immersed ourselves in a one day “experience” involving everything . . . grass.

 There’s the group and a shout to Brittany aka Pretty Handy Girl for organizing.
 Source: unknown

 Together with the team at Pennington we discussed breeding and development, growing and manufacturing (packaging) as well as, Yep — planting, care and maintenance.

 Oregon -The Grass Seed Capital of the World

-While I did get a little q-time in Portland, with some Portland friends, a bulk of our time was spent about 1 ½ hour South in the town of Albany – at the company’s NexGen Research Center.
+While I did get a little q-time in Portland, a bulk of our time was spent about 1 ½ hour South in the town of Albany – at the company’s NexGen Research Center.

 As it was told to us, there is one other location in the world as ideal for grass growth as this particular part of Oregon.
 It sits almost exactly at the forty-five degree latitudinal mark (half way between the equator and the north pole).